This program is designed for pediatricians, pediatric nurses and nurse practitioners.

 - Summarize the latest emerging and resurging infectious diseases seen today.

-- Describe clinical symptoms for mycoplasma, chlamydophila and ureaplasma.
+- Evaluate clinical symptoms for mycoplasma, chlamydophila and ureaplasma.

 - Manage patients seen with infections from international travel or tattoos and piercings.